czhangy/UCLA-GEs/Society-and-Culture/CLASSIC-10/notes.md

   - Cretan-style bull-jumping is also evident at Avaris in Egypt
 - Thera: A Minoan Settlement
   - The richest evidence for Minoan culture and daily life in the Bronze Age comes from Thera
-  - Wall paintings reveal a vivid appreciation of nature.
-Some scenes may also depict naval expeditions, calling to mind Homer's poems
+  - Wall paintings reveal a vivid appreciation of nature
+  - Some scenes may also depict naval expeditions, calling to mind Homer's poems
 - The End of Minoan Culture
   - The theory that Minoan culture was destroyed by a massive volcanic eruption is assessed
-  - Gradual incursion by Mycenaean elements is also examined a possible explanation for the end of Minoan culture
+  - Gradual incursion by Mycenaean elements is also examined as a possible explanation for the end of Minoan culture
 - Interpreting the Past
   - The role of Sir Arthur Evans and the practice of restoration is examined
   - How we imagine the past plays a key role in how we interpret the past